 The interview itself is something not to take lightly and preparation is key.

-It is extremely important, in fact, I would say a GOLDEN RULE for scholarship interviews that you do not lie or over-exaggerate your abilities or work experiences in the application form.
+It is extremely important that you do not lie or over-exaggerate your abilities or work experiences in the application form.
 This is because during the interview, you could be heavily questioned on what was stated on your application and if you are unable to answer any questions arising from it, this likely to jeopardise the entire interview.

 The second most important thing to do is to thoroughly research the area or areas of law you have indicated interest to.
 The panel may very well ask you questions on a recent decision in that particular area of law or ask you to expand on a particular point of law in relation to that area.
 Therefore, preparation which correlates with your statements in the application is crucial.